perryhu09/cp-env/README.md

 ## How to fix bits/stdc++ not found on MacOS
 - Manually create a bits/stdc++.h file on your system

-1. Go to Path: usr/local/include (may vary)
+1. Go to Path: /usr/local/include
 2. Create a folder called bits
 3. Inside bits, create file stdc++.h
 4. Paste content of the file from an online repo